-Inch is a clever, small and scrappy engineering and product development consultancy founded in 1990.
-We’re interested in more than just making things that work well and look good.
-We want to improve nutrition, expose children to great books, eliminate waste and consistently do some good.
+Inch is a clever and scrappy engineering and product development consultancy founded in 1990.
+We do more than just making products that work well and look great.
+We are improving nutrition, exposing children to great books, and providing breathable oxygen to small clinics.
 We work with clients that we respect, and we create products that we believe in.

 We have developed a wide range of products, including a CD jewel box (Sony), wing de-icing systems (Boeing), high end audio speakers (Anthony Gallo Acoustics), dental syringes (Johnson & Johnson), museum lighting fixtures (LSI), dispensers/packages for cosmetics (Revlon), and glass bathroom doors that turn opaque (Bar89).